 Honors & Awards

 Ms. Protopapas has been recognized in the 2013 and 2014 editions of Chambers USA where clients noted: “No one is better prepared or can write better briefs – she boils down issues to what is easily understood, and judges love her for that.”
-Ms. Protopapas was further described as “a tireless zealot for her clients and incredibly strategic.
-She listens to us about the strategy and doesn't try to force anything.”
+Ms. Protopapas was further described as “a tireless zealot for her clients and incredibly strategic.”
+Ms. Protopapas was recently chosen by corporate clients for the 2015 Client Choice Award in the area of Insolvency & Restructuring for the State of Texas.
+Clients described Ms. Protopapas as “one of the smartest attorneys that I have ever encountered” and “so good at identifying the key points and collating them in a logical and concise way.”

 Ms. Protopapas has also been the recipient of a number of bankruptcy awards, including one of the top ten bankruptcy “Rising Stars under 40” by Law360; one of the top 12 “Outstanding Young Restructuring Lawyers” by Turnarounds & Workouts; a “Best Lawyer” in the 2012-2015 editions of Best Lawyers; and a “Texas Rising Star” for Business Finance & Restructuring by Texas Super Lawyers in the years 2005-2009.
 She was also listed in the 2015 edition of Best Lawyers in America for bankruptcy & creditor debtor rights/insolvency and reorganization law.